29 new training bursaries awarded

 These follow 8 bursaries awarded earlier this year supported by The Royal Mint, the Costume Society, the Golsoncott Foundation and Jennifer Chen, providing up to £4,000 to support heritage crafts trainees whose talent might otherwise be lost to the sector were it not for vital additional hands-on training at the start of their career.

 - Ayham Aldoghim, from Bristol, is originally from Syria and has been living in the UK since 2021.
-He will learn travel the UK to learn from experts in lime plastering, organised by Bristol Heritage Skills with the support of SPAB.
+He will travel the UK to learn from experts in lime plastering, organised by Bristol Heritage Skills with the support of SPAB.
 Ayham wishes to develop his skills in order to help preserve his newly-adopted British heritage.

 Ayham’s bursary is funded by the City & Guilds Foundation. - Saul Beardsley, from Northumberland, is 15 years old and has been clamouring to train since he had his first try at an anvil aged 8 under the guidance of a local artist-blacksmith.
 He will train one-to-one under Alex Sowdon at Hammer and Hound Forge, and would like to go on to attain a blacksmithing qualification or apprenticeship.